The Impact Of Pension Rates

 How Pension Rates Have Changed So Far

 The world of pension rates is complex and nerve-wracking.
 Thank goodness for April 6, 2006 when the system in the UK underwent a major overhaul, which is known as the “A-Day”.
-The Inland Revenue simplified the rules about retirement income tax by discontinuing the annual contribution limits for your retirement.
+The Inland Revenue1 simplified the rules about retirement income tax by discontinuing the annual contribution limits for your retirement.
 This has served to boost current pension rates.

 Moreover, providers should now provide flexible options to plan holders concerning: